arcticmatt/graphql_server_base/README.md

 ### 4. Create and populate `.eslintrc.js`

 Use the `.eslintrc.js` file in this repo as a reference.
+For more details about the TypeScript/eslint integration, see https://www.npmjs.com/package/@typescript-eslint/eslint-plugin.

 Done!
 Now you're ready to start running the scripts listed below.